xp3i4/linear/README.md

 ```

 ## Format of files
-Output of map in Linear is based on standard formats for sequence alignment.
+Output of Linear is an extended SAM/BAM format based on the standard formats for sequence alignment.
-However some definitions have been extended to adapt to the result of map.
+Definitions of each fields are extended to adapt to the alignment-free results.
 Theses changes include:
 ### SAM/BAM
-Standard format for alignment and map.
-The definition of SAM/BAM of alignment of Linear is identical to the standard.
-The definition of SAM/BAM of map of Linear is changed as the following table.

 |col |filed|Description|Status|
 |--|--|--|--|